During the Ryder Cup broadcasts a few weeks ago, there was ample mention

 a big stink about mown roughs?
 It certainly wasn't radically innovative.
 Perhaps it was a revelation for the Tour –

-golf’s apparent inability to embrace change, diversity and variety.
+which commonly features the trademark “fairway narrowing and deep rough”.It is sad this maintenance practice provoked such a commotion.
+It’s a revealing indication of professional golf’s apparent inability to embrace change, diversity and variety.
 Did the short rough really alter play that much?
 Why was the "closely mown rough" such a big deal?

 ![]() |

-A sampling of Medinah's greens.... |
+| A sampling of Medinah's greens.... |

 The greenside bunkering is